An Infamous Army: Plot summary

 Barbara is convinced that Charles has fallen in love with Lucy, until Lucy goes to see Bab to ask her if she has heard anything from her brother George.
 Lucy then confesses that she and George have been married for nearly a year but that it has been kept secret because their relatives would have disapproved.
 By now the wounded are starting to arrive in Brussels from the first skirmishes and Judith and Barbara help to nurse them in the street.
 As the situation becomes more and more desperate, the two women draw close and Judith admits to her husband that she had misjudged both Barbara and Lucy from the start.

 The second half of the narrative is devoted to the resistance to Napoleon's invasion by the British, Belgian, Dutch and German allies, culminating in a detailed account of the close-fought and bloody Battle of Waterloo.
-During the fighting, Charles acts as courier for Wellington and is hit by cannon fire in the final stages, after which his old love rival, the Compte de Lavisse, delivers the urgent message that Charles was carrying.
+During the fighting, Charles acts as courier for Wellington and is hit by cannon fire in the final stages, after which his old rival in love, the Comte de Lavisse, delivers the urgent message that Charles was carrying.
 Back in Brussels, the Duke and Duchess of Avon have arrived, having heard of the scandals that their grandchildren have been making.
 While they are visiting the Worths, Charles' servant comes to tell the Earl about his master's condition.
 Worth goes to find him and drive him back to Brussels, promising Bab to take good care of him.

 Charles is in danger of his life and has already had his left arm amputated.
 The surgeons say that they might have to amputate his leg as well, but Worth steps in and stops them from doing so.
-As Charles regains lucidity, he finds Bab at his bedside; asking her to retrieve the engagement ring from his dressing-table, he places it on her finger "until I give you another in its place".
-Meanwhile Wellington, who had earlier come to visit Charles and promised to keep him on his staff in future, has returned to his command post and is carrying on business as usual.
+As Charles regains consciousness, he finds Bab at his bedside; asking her to retrieve the engagement ring from his dressing-table, he places it on her finger "until I give you another in its place".
+Meanwhile, Wellington, who had previously been to visit Charles and promised to keep him on his staff in future, has returned to his command post and is carrying on business as usual.